Luke-Yamasaki/NYC_Resistor_live_music_2024/README.md

 This website is built using [Docusaurus](https://docusaurus.io/), a modern static website generator.

+The root folder is called `documentation` and you will find all of the markdowns, packages, etc. here.

 ## Installation

 If you are leveraging `yarn`, please run this in your terminal: